Brandy Norwood: 2021–2024: Queens and Christmas with Brandy

+2025: Memoir and The Boy Is Mine Tour

+On January 8, 2025, it was announced Norwood would release her memoir, which would "share her full story" on October 7 of the same year, by Hanover Square Press; on September 18, 2025, the release date was pushed back to March 2026, with the title announced as "Phases".
+On February 12, 2025, British artists AJ Tracey and Jorja Smith released the single "Crush", which heavily samples Norwood's 2002 Full Moon track "Love Wouldn't Count Me Out".
+In May 2025, Norwood was announced to reprise the role of Cinderella in Descendants: Wicked Wonderland, the fifth installment of the Descendants franchise.

+On June 24, 2025, it was announced Norwood would co-headline a United States tour with Monica; the tour is due to commence in October 2025, and finish in December 2025.
+Titled the Boy Is Mine Tour, the shows will also feature support acts Kelly Rowland, Muni Long and Jamal Roberts.
+In July 2025, she made a cameo appearance in a mid-credits scene in the 2025 sequel film I Know What You Did Last Summer.
+On July 23, 2025, it was announced that Norwood would perform in, and executive produce, the Lifetime film Christmas Everyday, starring alongside her daughter Sy'Rai, in the latter's acting debut.
+The premiere for Christmas Everyday was held on November 10, 2025; the film will be released on November 29, 2025.

 Artistry

 Voice and style

-Norwood possesses a mezzo-soprano vocal range.
+Norwood has been classified as some to have a contralto vocal range.
 Her voice has often been described as soft, raspy, and husky by music critics and Norwood herself.
 Music critic and Slant Magazine writer Andrew Chan describes Norwood's vocal tone as having "an unusual mix of warmth and cold, hard edges".
 He further describes her vocal quality, saying, "Like little else in pop-music singing, Brandy's subtle manipulation of timbre and texture rewards close listening. [...]
 Her main claim of technical virtuosity has always been her long, cascading riffs, a skill many R&B die-hards revere her for."
 Norwood is also noted for her use of multitrack recording to create intricate vocal arrangements and layering.
 Terry Sawyer of PopMatters writes on this skill, remarking, "While it's been said that Brandy's voice isn't exactly a barn burner, it's not mentioned enough that she does more than enough with what she's got.
 She never leaves her voice hanging in spotlit scarcity, folding its variegated terracing, whispering out the lead track, shouting in the back-up, and piling each song with enough interlocking sounds to create the tightly packed illusion of vocal massiveness."
 In 2023, Rolling Stone ranked Brandy at number 193 on its list of the 200 Greatest Singers of All Time.